katerman/react-legend/README.md

 ```

 1. In the above example we're creating a react component called app.
 2. We then define our ActionTypes in `componentDidMount`.
-We have 2 one for re-rendering our component and one to update the global state to the current date.
+We have 2 one for re-rendering our component and one to update the global state to the add one to our number.
-3. Next we set up our first quest inside the react component (not necessary, it could even be in its own file and required or imported).
+3. Next we set up our first quest inside the react component (not necessary: it could even be in its own file and required or imported).
+Using `Legend.NewQuest()`;
-4. We call the quest _btnQuest its first argument will be a config object that as of now only takes 2 things.
+4. We call the quest 'buttonQuest' its first argument will be a config object that as of now only takes 2 things.
 A name and a done callback.
 5. The next argument for _btnQuest is an array of specified actions.
 Each action is an object that only requires one thing a `type`.
-Anything else will be passed into the ActionType its defined to (this could be a callback, or any other data).
+Anything else will be passed into the ActionType creator its defined to (this could be a callback, or any other data).
-6. In our render function we have a button with an onClick that calls our Quest (the quest variable can be passed in or its name).
+6. In our render function we have a button with an onClick that calls a funciton which calls our our Quest.
-7. Whenever we click our button it starts its Quest starting with our date ActionType its job is to update the date value in the store.
+7. Whenever we click our button it starts its Quest starting with our addOne ActionType its job is to add one to the number value in the store.
-8. After the date has finished updating we tell our ActionType to move to the next action and the next one it will call will be render which will re-render the component.
+8. After the number has finished updating we tell our ActionType to move to the next action.
+The next one it calls will be render which will re-render the component.

 #####Misc